Paella is already an Asset of Intangible Cultural Interest, but the norm does not dare to define a specific recipe

 Far from trying to establish what is and what is not an authentic paella, the decree seems not to want to get wet in leaving out any interpretation of the iconic dish.
 The description and characterization of the property rather affects its cultural and social values, linking us to imprecise historical origins and the identity of the Valencian people.
 In addition, the historical data and the sources mentioned contain numerous errors, as the historian Ana Vega Pérez points out.

-The text seems to embrace that popular term of “rice with things“by simply stating that paella” was established as a family recipe, which has never been without controversy, topics and paradigms, which are born from the customs of each place and different from it. “
+The text seems to embrace that popular term of “rice with things“by simply stating that paella” was established as a family recipe, which has never been without controversy, topics and paradigms, which are born from the customs of each place and different. “

 The only essential ingredient that is included is rice and its doneness, also mentioning recommendations on how it should be added or cooked, advising not to remove it, but without denying that there may be interpretations of the recipe that do.
-There are also mentions of the tradition of cooking it over firewood with orange wood or that all diners eat the same paella and using a spoon, accepting these customs as optional and increasingly in disuse.
+There are also mentions of the tradition of cooking it on firewood with orange wood or that all diners eat the same paella and using a spoon, accepting these customs as optional and increasingly obsolete.

 Paella as a backbone and global icon